scalawithcats/scala-with-cats/src/pages/codata/conclusions.md

 ## Conclusions

-Codata is defined by its interface: what we can do with it.
-We sometimes call these destructors, observations, or ???
+In this chapter we've explored codata.
+Codata is defined by its interface: what we can with it.
+We call the core elements of the interface the destructors, observations, or eliminators.

-Structural corecursion.
+Structural corecursion and recursion.

 Data can be transformed to codata and vice versa.